Please visit the see Tuition and Fees for the current tuition and fee schedule.

 - PRAXIS II is offered by paper/pencil for all exams EXCEPT Elementary Content exam and Foreign Language exams, which are now offered by computer at the ULM Testing Center and Prometrics in Bossier City.
 See the PRAXIS Information and Resources link that will provide information on test dates, test centers, test preparation, test registration, etc.

-- GRE (MAT program only).
+- GRE.
 Admission status is determined based upon the sum of the GRE Quantitative Reasoning and the Verbal Reasoning scores.
 For more information on acceptable scores, see the entry "What are acceptable GRE scores?"

 Tech is on the quarter system (10-week quarters).
 The fall quarter begins in early September, winter quarter in late November, spring quarter in early March, and summer quarters in early June (first session) and July (second session).
 Effective Fall 2011, Louisiana Tech University admits students into the alternative certification programs fall (deadline August 1) and spring (deadline February 1) quarters only.

 You are required to be enrolled in at least one class in order to be considered as admitted to the program.
-You may take up to 9 hours without special permission for M.A.T. programs and 12 hours for Non-Degree programs.
+You may take up to 9 hours each quarter.
 If you are unable to attend one of the quarters, you will need to complete a one-page, no-fee readmit form to come back into the program.
 If you are out more than one quarter, you will have to submit a new application with fee.

-This will vary depending on which program (MAT or Non-Degree) you are in, how many classes you choose to take each quarter, and whether you will complete clinical practice (student teaching) in 1 quarter or an internship in 3 quarters.
+This will vary depending on which program you are in, how many classes you choose to take each quarter, and whether you will complete clinical practice (student teaching) in 1 quarter or an internship in 3 quarters.

 Clinical Practice (student teaching) is one-quarter long and is for any candidate that is not in a current teaching position.
 Internship is for those already teaching in an approved public or private school and is one year long.
 Interns will complete internship in their own classroom.